 There are more than 100,000 motorhomes (known locally as campervans) touring the roads of New Zealand each year, making it a very popular way to see the country.
 There is a huge variety of sizes and configurations to choose from, depending on your needs and budget.

 If you have a vehicle which is 'self-contained' (legally certified as having its own water and waste containment) there are many places where you can 'freedom camp'.
-This literally means parking wherever takes your fancy, although of course within the bounds of common sense (not on private land without permission or in areas expressly prohibiting this).
+This literally means parking wherever takes your fancy, although of course within the bounds of common sense.

 Train travel is not one of the best ways to get around New Zealand, as the rail network is rather limited.
-However, for tourists there are a few memorable train journeys; the best are the route between Auckland and Wellington and the TranzAlpine which crosses the Southern Alps between Christchurch and Greymouth in the South Island.
+For tourists, there are a few memorable train journeys; the best is the route between Auckland and Wellington and the TranzAlpine which crosses the Southern Alps between Christchurch and Greymouth in the South Island.

 Air New Zealand and JetStar are the two national carriers which operate flights between the main centers and many smaller destinations.
 Competition keeps prices very reasonable and it is often possible to pick up bargain fares.
 The best way to get these is to book online as far ahead as you can.